qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 to indicate the use of optional capabilities.
 A lack of these module flags indicates that these capabilities are not used in the program.

-- a flag with the string identifier `"int_computations"` that contains a string value where the string value is a comma-separated list of the supported/used integer precision(s).
-For example, `!0 = !{i32 5, !"int_computations", !"i32,i64"}`.
+- A flag with the string identifier `"int_computations"` that contains a reference to another metadata node that contains a tuple of string literals of the supported/used integer precision(s).
+For example, `!0 = !{i32 5, !"int_computations", !1}` and `!1 = !{!"i32", !"i64"}`.
   Classical computations on integers of all listed precisions must be supported by the executing backend.
 An empty value indicates that no integer computations are supported/used.
-- a flag with the string identifier `"float_computations"` that contains a string value where the string value is a comma-separated list of the supported/used floating-point precision(s).
-For example, `!0 = !{i32 5, !"float_computations", !"f32,f64"}`.
+- A flag with the string identifier `"float_computations"` that contains a reference to another metadata node that contains a tuple of string literals of the supported/used floating-point precision(s).
+For example, `!0 = !{i32 5, !"float_computations", !11}` and `!1 = !{!"f32", !"f64"}`.
   The precision must be one of the LLVM recognized values (f16, f32, f64, f80, or f128), and classical computations on floating point numbers of all listed precisions must be supported by the executing backend.
 An empty value indicates that no floating-point computations are supported/used.
 - A flag named `"ir_functions"` that contains a constant `true` or `false` value of type `i1` value indicating if subroutines may be expressed a functions which can be called from the entry-point.